Small Business Marketing Tips: How to Grow Your Business With Referrals

 When you consider that word of mouth referrals is the primary factor behind 20-50 percent of purchasing decisions (McKinsey) it’s hard to ignore their value.

-- 97% of consumers read online reviews for finding local businesses
+- 97 percent of consumers read online reviews for finding local businesses

 - A one-star difference in a restaurant rating can impact revenue between 5% and 9%